ui5-community/babel-plugin-transform-modules-ui5/README.md

 1. Converting ES modules (import/export) into sap.ui.define or sap.ui.require.
 2. Converting ES classes into Control.extend(..) syntax.

+**NOTE:** The class transform will be split into its own plugin in the future.

 This only transforms the UI5 relevant things.
 It does not transform everything to ES5 (for example it does not transform const/let to var).
 This makes it easier to use `@babel/preset-env` to transform things correctly.